 - “What’s the ROI of the time I put in?”

-If you have a gut feeling a meeting’s not the best idea, skip it and get back to work.
+If you have a gut feeling a meeting’s not the best idea, skip it and get back to work – even if it’s a daily scrum.
 And if you’re still in doubt, take a look at this tongue-in-cheek flowchart from Wendy MacNaughton:

 Sync-ups are so effective because they’re short.
 But it’s one thing to promise yourself (and others) that “it’ll only be 5 minutes” and actually deliver on that front.